adiazblanco/dream-terminal/README.md

 rm $HOME/.vimrc
 ```

-> *REMEMBER* if you have one of this file in other place just keep de path and use it in the next step to create the symbolic link for **Dream Terminal**
+> *REMEMBER* if you have one of this file in other places just keep the path and use it in the next step to create the symbolic link for **Dream Terminal**

-Ok, we're almost done tho finish this setup do no forget to create this simbolic link and **Dream Terminal** is on line.
+Ok, we're almost done tho finish this setup do not forget to create this symbolic link, and **Dream Terminal** is online.

 ```console
 ln -s $HOME/.dream-terminal/zsh/zshrc $HOME/.zshrc